 - While the chicken is baking, prepare fettuccine according to package directions.

-- Serve hot chicken over the fettuccine, spooning additional pan sauces over the pasta.
+- Serve hot chicken over the fettuccine, spooning additional pan sauces over the pasta, garnishing with fresh parsley.

 And Now For The Chicken!!!